The Ultimate Guide to RV Camping in Arizona

 River Sands RV Resort

-This RV park sits on the border of Arizona and California and offers the peace found in the Arizona valleys, as well as the fun found in and on the Colorado River.
+This RV park sits on the border of Arizona and California and offers peaceful Arizona valleys and the fun found on the Colorado River.
 It’s a great place for a getaway into nature.

 Boondocking in Arizona

-Need to visit Arizona on the cheap?
-Boondocking is definitely the best way to go about that.
+Boondocking is a great way to see Arizona on the cheap.
 By parking your RV in one of the many free dispersed campsites scattered across the state, you’ll save what you would have otherwise spent on camping fees, so you can camp longer and experience more fun while you’re out.

 Not sure where to go boondocking in Arizona?
 BLM land and national forests in Arizona are full to the brim with great boondocking spots, and those are just the beginning.
 Some of the best dry camping spots in Arizona include Mogollon Rim, Florence Box Canyon, and the area around Stafford and Mount Graham.